williamcioffi/sattagutils/CONTRIBUTING.md

 ## Issues

--  please include a minimal reproducible example when filing an issue.
+- please include a minimal reproducible example when filing an issue (bug report).
+- it's probably a good idea to file your idea in issues before starting on a pull request.

 ## Pull requests